LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 Security vulnerabilities of EC2 instance

 Host assessment: Compare installed OS and software against CVE list.
 Also evaluate against CIS benchmark.
-Evaluate against AWS best practices
+Evaluate against AWS best practices.
+Need an agent(If instance is managed by SSM, Inspector can run commands).

-Network assessment : Identify Ports that are reachable.
+Network assessment : Network reachability assessment.
+Identify Ports that are reachable.
 Processes listening of port.
+Agent not required.Optional agent.

+Schedule for weekly once or Run once.
+Takes 1 hr to run assessment.

-U need to install an agent.
+U can trigger assessment as response to an event ( someone changes SG).

 ### Amazon Detective

 Amazon Detective collects log data from your AWS resources and uses machine learning, statistical analysis, and graph theory to help you **identify the root cause of potential security issues or suspicious activities**

 ## AWS Trusted advisor

+Do Benchmarking.
+Global resource.

 Scans and compare infrastructure against AWS best practices in 5 areas - Cost optimization, Performance, Security, Fault Tolerance, Service Limits.